-If you what is the minimum number and the unit tune?
+Must a transfer applicant have a minimum number of credits/sources com plotod

+Must a transfer applicant have a minimum number of credits/courses com or else must apply as an entering first-year student? pieted

 If yes, what is the minimum number and the unit type?
-Number: 4.0 Unit Type: Course(s)
+Number: 4.0 Unit Type : Course(s)

 D5.
 Requirements for Admission

-Please indicate if the below items are required, recommended, Select from the dropdown menu. or not of transfer stud dents to apply for admission:
+Please indicate if the below items are required, recommended, or not of treatments of the select from the dropdown menu. ansfer students to apply for admission:

 High school transcript Required of All

 College transcript(s) Required of All

 Essay or personal statement Required of All

 Interview Recommended of All

 Standardardized test scores Not Required

 Statement of good standing from prior institution(s) Required of All

 D6.
-Minimum High School GPA Required If a minimum high school grade point average is required of tra nsfer applicants, speci ficy (on a 4.0) scale:
+Minimum High School GPA Required If a minimum high school grade point average is required of transfer applicants, specificy (on a 4.0) scale: GPA Required:

-GPA Required:

 D7.
-Minimum College GPA Required If a minimum college grade point average is required of transfe applicants, specificy (on a 4.0) scale:
+Minimum College GPA Required J

+If a minimum college grade point average is required of transfer applicants , specificy (on a 4.0) scale:

-GPA Required:
+GPA Required:]